 Emerald Fennell is not only an experienced multi-hyphenate filmmaker, she’s also now an Oscar-nominated one.
-Her critically acclaimed thriller PROMISING YOUNG WOMAN has received five Academy Award nominations, including Best Picture, Best Director, Best Actress, Best Film Editing, and Best Original Screenplay (which she won).
+Her critically acclaimed thriller PROMISING YOUNG WOMAN received five Academy Award nominations, including Best Picture, Best Director, Best Actress, Best Film Editing, and Best Original Screenplay (which she won).

 The English actress, novelist, television writer, screenwriter, film director, television producer, film producer, and playwright was also the showrunner for season two of the BBC America thriller series KILLING EVE, which earned her two Primetime Emmy Award nominations.